Anne Aghion: Awards

 Aghion won an Emmy Award in 2005 for her documentary In Rwanda We Say…The Family That Does Not Speak Dies.
 My Neighbor My Killer was an Official Selection of the Cannes Film Festival in 2009, nominated for Best Documentary at the Gotham Awards.
 It was screened at the 2009 Human Rights Watch International Film Festival at the Lincoln Center for the Performing Arts in New York where Aghion received the Néstor Almendros Award (named for the Oscar-winning Néstor Almendros) for courage in filmmaking.
 It also was Best Documentary at the Montreal Black Festival.
 Aghion also won a UNESCO Fellini Prize for Gacaca, Living Together Again In Rwanda?

 Ice People screened at the San Francisco Film Festival in 2008 and at the Independence Film Night of the Film Society of Lincoln Center.

 In 1996, her first documentary Se le movió el piso: A portrait of Managua won the Coral Award for "Best Non-Latin American Documentary on Latin America" at the Havana Film Festival in Havana, Cuba.

 Aghion is also a recipient of the prestigious Guggenheim Fellowship, the Mac Dowell Colony Fellowship and the Rockefeller foundation's Bellagio Center Fellowship.
 She has received significant praise for her work, which has been seen all over the world and is part of the collection of a great number of international university libraries.
+Aghion is also a sought-after speaker and teacher and has been a jury for various festivals and events.